Akshay-Notfound/infosys-prep-test/README.md

 Feel free to fork this repository and submit pull requests with additional aptitude questions or improvements to existing content.

 ## License

+Copyright (c) 2025 Akshay

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 This project is for educational purposes to help candidates prepare for the Infosys recruitment process.